yousaiditchewie/yousaiditchewie-v2/src/pages/blog/how-to-make-money-as-a-music-teacher.md

 The fact is **educational content is incredibly effective for marketing**.
 By teaching everything you know online (yes, don’t keep any secrets), **you position yourself as the expert**.
 This is the secret to increasing your rates and gaining more students at the same time.
 Routinely releasing educational content boosts your credibility for search engines and makes your content a higher priority on social media platforms.

 Check out my article on [how musicians can grow their audience using content marketing](###).

+## Who's doing this well?

+One of the first times I heard of someone focusing _remote_ music lessons was when I built a website for [Torres Fine Arts Instruction](https://torresfai.com).
+As I was talking with the founders about their vision for the business, they were adamant about the website being clear that they are not just reaching their local area, but are available to teach remotely to people who lived **anywhere**.

+Musicians need to learn from what Torres Fine Arts Instruction is doing and think beyond their immediate location to unlock the potential of their skills.

 I want to see music teachers succeed.
 Share your thoughts, struggles, and ideas with me on Twitter [@yousaiditchewie](https://twitter.com/yousaiditchewie), and subscribe to my newsletter below for more content about making money as a musician.